angiez37/Minesweeper-in-C/README.md

 # Minesweeper in a Galaxy Far, Far Away....
-Built by: A JEDI (AKA, Angel, Jack, Esha, Dhruv, Irfan)
+Built by: A JEDI (aka, Angel, Jack, Esha, Dhruv, Irfan)

 #### How to play Minesweeper